-It's normal, human nature to show reluctance when it comes to giving out too much information or details on our personal lives.
+It's just human nature, to show reluctance when it comes to giving out too much information, or details on our personal lives.
 Unfortunately, when it comes to matters such as insurance, there are often times when we’re called upon to do just that.

 We have to offer this information freely and honestly.
 Failure to do so may lead to significant complications.
 Insurance is, essentially, a special kind of binding contract between the insurer and the consumer.
 It demands a higher sense of duty - from both parties - and there are almost no loopholes, and little lenience toward wrongdoing.

 Before we enter into such a contract, we need to understand the obligations we’re undertaking and the consequences of dishonesty.